The Politics of Personalized News Aggregation: Analysis

+Lemma \ref{lem_xi} clarifies the roles of strict obedience and policy latitude in determining equilibrium policy polarization and disciplining voter.
+For each $k \geq 0$, the result that $t(k)$ (and, by continuity, a neighborhood surrounding it) belongs to $\Xi^{s}(k)$ follows immediately from type $k$ voters' strict obedience at policy profile $(-t(k), t(k))$: $v(-t(k), t(k), k)+\mu_L^{\mathcal{S}}(t(k), k)<0$.
+Simple as it is, this result implies that equilibrium policy polarization is strictly positive.

+Meanwhile, the fact that $\max \Xi^{\mathcal{S}}(k)=\xi^{\mathcal{S}}(k)$ isn't a coincidence: In the general model presented in Online Appendix \ref{sec_general}, we define a voter's policy latitude directly as the maximum attraction-proof position for him.
+Under distance utility function, policy latitudes have closed-form solutions with clear economic interpretations.
+When voters' population distribution is dispersed, we must deter candidates from attracting any voter.
+The maximum attraction-proof position for every voter is $\min_{k\in \mathcal{K}}\xi^p(k)$, which should intuitively pin down the maximum policy that could arise in equilibrium.
+The proof presented in the appendix formalizes this intuition by ``gluing'' the various forming pieces of $\mathcal{E}^{p,q}$ together into the desired result.
+More work is needed to show that the entire interval $[|t(k)|, \xi^{\mathcal{S}}(k)]$ is contained in the attraction-proof set, for reasons independent of the choice of the attention cost function.

-\section{Comparative statics}
+\subsection{Comparative statics}

 This section examines the comparative statics of equilibrium policy sets.
-Since all policies between zero and policy polarization can arise in equilibrium, it is without loss to focus on the comparative statics of policy polarization.
+Since all policies between zero and policy polarization can arise in equilibrium, it is w.l.o.g. to focus on the comparative statics of policy polarization: As policy polarization increases, the equilibrium policy set increases in the strong set order.

-\paragraph{Segmentation technology} The next proposition concerns the transition from broadcast news to personalized news, the reverse of which is an integral part of recent regulatory proposals to tame tech giants (\cite{warren}).
+\paragraph{Segmentation technology}The next proposition concerns the policy polarization effect of (disabling) personalized news aggregation \citep{gdpr, warren}.

-\begin{prop} Fix any population function $q$, assume Assumptions \ref{assm_attention} and \ref{assm_regularity}, and let $\overline{a}$ be large.
-Then policy polarization is strictly higher in the personalized case than in the broadcast case if and only if in the personalized case, either (i) median voters are disciplining, or (ii) extreme voters are disciplining and have a bigger policy latitude than the median voters in the broadcast case, i.e.,
+\begin{prop} Policy polarization is strictly higher in the personalized case than in the broadcast case if and only if one of the following situations happens in the personalized case. \begin{enumerate}[(i)] \item Centrist voters are disciplining. \item Right-leaning voters are disciplining, and the belief induced by the occasional big surprise of their personalized signal is sufficiently strong: $\upsilon_L^p\left(1\right)>\upsilon_L^b+t\left(1\right)$. \item Left-leaning voters are disciplining and have a sufficiently strong policy preference: $|t\left(-1\right)|>\upsilon_L^b-\upsilon_L^p\left(-1\right)$. \end{enumerate} \end{prop}